 The online Master's in Counseling program serves both recent baccalaureate graduates and licensed professionals who want to broaden their expertise as mental health counselors in community settings.

 If you are transferring from another graduate school, please also review our transfer credit policies.

-Start working toward your Master’s degree in Counseling today!
-Call 855.791.7201 or simply fill out the short Student Information Form.
+For more information about our online counseling degrees, call 855.791.7201 or simply fill out the short Student Information Form.

 |PSYOL 530||Introduction to Mental Health Counseling||3 credit hours|

 |PSYOL 531||Ethical and Legal Issues in Counseling||3 credit hours|

 |PSYOL 533||Personality Theories in Clinical Practice||3 credit hours|

 |PSYOL 535||Psychological Testing in Clinical Practice||3 credit hours|

 |PSYOL 537||Etiology and Diagnosis of Abnormal Behavior||3 credit hours|

 |PSYOL 539||Counseling Diverse Populations||3 credit hours|